-An obvious econometric concern is the possibility that the correlation between war exposure and cooperation is driven by some omitted variable that has a confounding effect, rather than reflecting a causal impact.
-For instance, more cooperative people might be more likely to participate in collective action, including civil defense forces or armed organizations that represent their groups during wartime, and thus more likely to live in a family that experiences some form of direct war victimization.
+The obvious econometric concern is the possibility that the correlation between war exposure and cooperation is driven by some omitted variable that has a confounding effect, rather than reflecting a causal impact.
+For instance, more cooperative people could be more likely to participate in collective action, including civil defense forces or armed organizations that represent their groups during wartime, and thus are more likely to live in a family that experiences some form of direct war victimization.
 Or perhaps attackers systematically target people who are likely to be more cooperative in nature, such as leading families or wealthy and influential citizens.
-If true, statistical tests would overstate the effect of war victimization on later civic participation and social capital.
-Attrition poses another potential challenge for causal identification if the least prosocial or cooperative people are also more likely to die, migrate, or be displaced and not return home.
+If true, statistical tests would overstate the impact of war victimization on later civic participation and social capital.
+Attrition poses another potential challenge for causal identification, if the least prosocial or cooperative people are also more likely to die, migrate, or be displaced and not return home.

 Given the impossibility of randomized experiments involving targeted violence, studies in this area have taken various analytical steps to mitigate some of the most worrisome confounders.
 For example, Bellows and Miguel (2009) use three strategies in their study of Sierra Leone.
 First, they control for local fixed effects, typically at the village level, thus removing potential regional and local omitted variables, and show that within-village variation in violence exposure helps to explain patterns of within-village cooperation.
-In some settings, the qualitative evidence suggests violence is relatively indiscriminate in nature within a village, which is supported by statistical tests documenting the weak relationship between observable prewar characteristics and the likelihood of falling victim to violence.
+In some settings, the qualitative evidence suggests violence is relatively indiscriminate in nature within a village, which is supported by statistical tests documenting the weak relationship between pre-war characteristics and the likelihood of falling victim to violence.
 Second, the researchers attempt to control for local confounders with an extensive set of prewar characteristics, such as wealth or whether victimized households were more central to local politics.
 González and Miguel (2015) expand on this issue, discuss limitations of the original Bellows and Miguel (2009) analysis, and present alternative ways of accounting for the possible selection into war violence exposure.
-Third, they estimate effects among subsamples for which victimization was likely to